shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 ### The dataset

-I have retrieved the listing of all NBER working papers, a collection of 26393 papers (as of 25 Oct 2019), starting with a small number of technical reports in 1973 to hundreds of modern research papers every year in the 2000s.
+I have retrieved the listing of all NBER working papers, a collection of 27393 papers (as of 18 Jun 2020), starting with a small number of technical reports in 1973 to hundreds of modern research papers every year in the 2000s.
 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />